17 Best Items for People Who Hate Housework/Chores

 A sample was provided for an honest review

-If you don’t want to keep checking on your meals to see if the meat is done, the Meater Plus is for you.
+If you don’t want to keep checking to see if the meat is done, the Meater Plus is for you.
 Simply insert the meat probe.
-Using the MEATER app, select the type of meat (for example, steak, pork chops), and the temperature, and doneness level, and the app will estimate your cook time and keep track of the meat’s progress.
+Using the MEATER app, select the type of meat (steak, pork chops, etc.), and then select the temperature and doneness level, and the app will estimate your cook time and keep track of the meat’s progress.
 You can view this information over Bluetooth using a phone or tablet.
 Since the thermometer is cordless, it can be used for either indoor or outdoor cooking to ensure your meat is cooked to perfection.

 -